Virtu Financial: Organization

-Company history: mergers and acquisitions, partnerships, and other company moves
+History

-In May 2011, Virtu merged with proprietary trading firm Madison Tyler based in Santa Monica, California with the backing of Silver Lake Partners, a technology focused private equity firm.
+In May 2011, Virtu merged with proprietary trading firm Madison Tyler, based in Santa Monica, California with the backing of Silver Lake Partners, a technology-focused private equity firm.
 Vincent Viola co-founded Madison Tyler with David Salomon, a former arbitrage trader at Goldman Sachs.

 Virtu acquired a market-making unit that handles NYSE Amex stocks from Cohen Capital Group LLC in December 2011.
-The purchase made Virtu the largest overseer of trading in shares listed on Amex, known as the American Stock Exchange before NYSE Euronext bought it for $260 million in 2008.
+The purchase made Virtu the largest overseer of trading in shares listed on Amex, known as the American Stock Exchange, before NYSE Euronext bought it for $260 million in 2008.
 The deal gave Virtu a designated market-maker license for New York Stock Exchange companies.
 With the acquisition, some of the companies Virtu was able to trade and support included New Gold Inc., Northern Oil & Gas Inc., and the American depositary receipts of British American Tobacco Plc.

 In September 2012, Virtu acquired the exchange-traded fund (ETF) market maker assets of Nyenburgh Holding B.V., a high-frequency trader in European ETFs.

-In April 2017, Virtu agreed to pay US$1.4 billion in cash to purchase rival market making firm KCG Holdings.
+In April 2017, Virtu agreed to pay US$1.4 billion in cash to purchase rival market-making firm KCG Holdings.
 This acquisition was completed on July 20, 2017.

 In November 2018, Virtu announced an approximately US$1 billion deal to acquire agency brokerage and financial markets technology firm Investment Technology Group.
 This acquisition was completed on March 1, 2019.

 In November 2021, Virtu launched a new electronic swaptions workflow on its RFQ hub.

 In May 2022, Virtu ITG Europe joined the SIX Swiss Exchange.

 IPO

 Virtu Financial initially planned to go public in the first week of April 2014, then postponed its initial public offering by at least a week.
 At the time, prospective investors advised to wait and "let the storm pass", a reference to recent scrutiny concerning HFT practices.
 Later in April 2014, the company decided to ultimately postpone the IPO without specifying a new date.
 In its IPO plans, Virtu sought a valuation of about $3 billion.
 The IPO had been reported to make Vincent Viola the first high-frequency trading billionaire.
 While Virtu declined to comment, Reuters reported in November 2014 that sources say Virtu Financial hopes to go public in the spring of 2015.
-On April 15, 2015 Virtu Financial successfully priced its IPO which began trading on NASDAQ on April 16, 2015.
+On April 15, 2015, Virtu Financial successfully priced its IPO which began trading on NASDAQ on April 16, 2015.

 On November 12, 2015, Virtu Financial Inc priced a secondary public offering of its Class A common stock by Virtu and certain selling stockholders affiliated with Silver Lake Partners.